 - End location

 - Your tour finishes back at your accommodation.

 - Meals included

 - Lunch is included

 - Maximum group size

-- Customised Land Rovers are used for this tour, which can carry up to eight passengers.
+- 4WD vehicles (often customised Land Rovers but not always) are used for this tour, which can carry up to eight passengers.
 We can make arrangements for private tours or larger groups with advance notice.